Skip to content

 Why Trade Marks Are Useful: Protection From Competitors

 Trade marks are capable of registration with the Intellectual Property Office (IPO).
 Once you have registered the mark with the IPO, you will gain exclusive rights over your registered trade mark according to the terms of the registration.
-Your mark will appear on the trade mark register for 10 years and for that period you will have the exclusive right to use it for your business.
-Registration makes legal action against competitors more straightforward as registration awards your business trade mark protection immediately.
+Your mark will appear on the trade mark register for 10 years, and for that period, you will have the exclusive right to use it for your business.
+You can also renew your trade mark registrations indefinitely to provide you with longer-term protection.
+Registration makes legal action against competitors more straightforward, as registration awards your business trade mark protection immediately.

 Key Takeaways

-Trade marks are often used successfully in advertising and marketing strategies by increasing the visibility of a brand in an easily digestible format such as a logo or slogan.
-This in turn helps businesses establish their reputation with consumers.
-Trade marks are also useful for portraying a message that you want associated with your business.
+Trade marks are often used successfully in advertising and marketing strategies by increasing the visibility of a brand in an easily digestible format, such as a logo or slogan.
+This, in turn, helps businesses establish their reputation with consumers.
+Trade marks are also helpful for portraying a message that you want associated with your business.
 You can also license your trade mark to other businesses, which can make them a strong source of revenue.

-If you need help deciding whether to file for a registered trade mark for your business brand, LegalVision’s experienced intellectual property lawyers can assist as part of our LegalVision membership.
+If you need help deciding whether to file for a registered trade mark for your brand, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
-Call us today on 0808 196 8584 or visit our membership page.
+Call us today on 0808 258 4780 or visit our membership page.

 Frequently Asked Questions